Staff Augmentation vs Outsourcing: Pros, Cons, & What to Choose

 Outsourcing takes a different approach, with companies delegating entire projects or business functions to external providers.
 The outsourced team works more independently and handles tasks according to predefined objectives and service-level agreements (SLAs).

-What Are the Pros and Cons of Staff Augmentation?
+Pros & Cons of Staff Augmentation

 Staff augmentation offers businesses the ability to expand their teams with specialized talent while maintaining oversight of projects and processes.
 These augmented team members serve specific project needs without the long-term commitment of permanent employment – which can be helpful for organizations facing temporary skill gaps or unexpected workload surges that require immediate expertise beyond what's currently available in-house.